Skip to content

 }

-// we manage to fix state, so we return new state
+// we managed to fix the state, so we return new state

 return newState, nil